natalieagus/50002/docs/Software/p_asyncio.md

 * They have their own simple processing unit (logic devices), and memory units to contain temporary data, e.g: preset mouse clicks or custom keyboard key value that will eventually be fetched by the CPU.
 * They're typically orders of magnitude **slower** than a CPU in operation and data processing.

+{:.note}
-> Further details on how I/O devices work are beyond the scope of this course.
+Further details on how I/O devices work are beyond the scope of this course.
 Right now it is sufficient to think of them as independent devices, asynchronous from the CPU.

 In this chapter, we will learn how I/O requests are **handled**.
 The main idea for asynchronous I/O handling is as follows:
 * Each process that requires **usage** of I/O devices will  have to make a <span style="color:red; font-weight: bold;">supervisor call</span>.
 This **traps** to the Kernel mode, and the Kernel will handle this request.